Seasoning Your Cast Iron

 Avoid acidic and long-simmered foods

-Tomatoes, wine, citrus, and vinegar can eat away at seasoning, so keep the tomato sauce out and avoid deglazing for now.
-A lightly seasoned cast iron skillet may even add unpleasant ferrous flavors to acidic foods.
-Once you’ve completed the breaking-in stage and seasoning is producing reliable non-stick performance, a little acid here and there isn’t a problem.
-Acidic foods like lemon, tomatoes, wine, and vinegar will eat away at seasoning, leaving a patchy cooking surface.
+Tomatoes, wine, citrus, and vinegar can eat away at seasoning, so keep the tomato sauce out and avoid deglazing with a new piece of cast iron cookware.
+A lightly seasoned cast iron piece may even add unpleasant ferrous flavors to acidic foods.
+However, once you have completed the breaking-in stage and seasoning is producing reliable non-stick performance, a little acid here and there isn’t a problem.
+Acidic foods like lemon, tomatoes, wine, and vinegar will eat away at seasoning, leaving a patchy cooking surface, but occassionally cooking with these foods will not damage your cast iron.

 Great cast iron seasoning — and patina — comes from time and use.
 If you cook with your skillet regularly, you will steadily develop a beautiful non-stick cooking surface.